How to make your sales team fall in love with a sales process? | YouDigital Blog

 10 ways to make your sales reps adopt a sales process

-Here are 10 tactics you can use to make you sales reps adopt and follow a sales process:
+Here are 10 tactics you can use to make your sales reps adopt and follow a sales process:

 You can force a sales team to use the process, but you won’t win their genuine support!
-Deprived of their freedom to sell “ their way” , salespeople will resist an imposed sales process.
-To make sure that people do not feel like they are micromanaged, you need to sell the benefits of a sales to them: show statistics, compare best practices and – most importantly – present your case as a true sales rep would.
+Deprived of their freedom to sell “ their way”, salespeople will resist an imposed sales process.
+To make sure that people do not feel like they are micromanaged, you need to sell the benefits of sales to them: show statistics, compare best practices, and – most importantly – present your case as a true sales rep would.